 Tax free weekends in NC and other states may not be enough to make the specter of the recession go away entirely, but as I’ve said, every little bit helps.
 For families with no other option, it’s a small, good thing.

 If your situation is such that a tax free weekend won’t be enough to help you tackle a financial problem, perhaps something like payday loans with no faxing or short term loans will be useful in your situation.
-If you would like to apply, please do so here.
+If you would like to get started, please do so here.